kijai/ComfyUI-PyramidFlowWrapper/README.md

 - refactor to use comfy text encoding instead
 - optimize memory use

-Besides text encoder, this should already run at 10-12GB VRAM when using 1280x768.
+Besides text encoder, which can peak at ~12GB VRAM use, this should run at 9-10GB VRAM when using 1280x768.
-With fp8 and 384p model it can fit under 10GB too.
+With fp8 and 384p model it can fit under 6GB too.

 Model loading has not been optimized at all yet, currently needs everything (choose either of the transformers) from here: